All the More

-All the More is an album by flugelhornist and composer Kenny Wheeler recorded in 1993 but not and released on the Italian Soul Note label until 1997.
+All the More is an album by flugelhornist and composer Kenny Wheeler recorded in 1993 but was not released on the Italian Soul Note label until 1997.

 Reception

 The AllMusic review by Scott Yanow called it "an excellent showcase for trumpeter Kenny Wheeler" and states "Wheeler can sound so peaceful and wistful that it is always a surprise when he displays his wide range and hits some impressive high notes, as he does in spots throughout the set.
 His originals are complex yet friendly, unpredictable but logical, always seeming to develop gradually until their conclusion.
 He is also very democratic in allocating solo space.
 Well worth picking up".

 On All About Jazz, Robert Spencer noted "Kenny Wheeler's gorgeous trumpet anchors these tracks, but also attracting attention here is the understated beauty and subtle adventurousness of John Taylor's piano.
 With that kind of combination in his playing, Taylor is a perfect match for Wheeler, who has straddled a few divides in his time.
 Much of this disc features the ethereal ECM-ish music Wheeler has made his trademark, but some of it harks back to Wheeler's earlier days as a pillar of the English "free music" scene".